Chart Color Schemes

 Employment

-Conversely, professional & technical services had lower representation at 4.1% versus the regional average of 8.9%.
-Employment opportunities locally appeared limited as indicated by Census data on working population vs resident population.
-Over the 12 months to September 2025, employment increased by 6.2%, while labour force increased by 2.1%, causing unemployment rate to fall by 3.5 percentage points.
-In comparison, Greater Brisbane saw employment grow by 3.8% and unemployment fall by 0.5 percentage points.
-State-level data to 25-Nov showed Queensland's employment contracted by 0.01% with an unemployment rate of 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Loganlea's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years.
+Conversely, professional & technical services show lower representation at 4.1% versus the regional average of 8.9%.
+Limited local employment opportunities are suggested by the count of Census working population versus resident population.
+Over a 12-month period (AreaSearch analysis), employment increased by 6.2%, labour force grew by 2.1%, leading to a 3.5 percentage point drop in unemployment rate.
+In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to Loganlea's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment